firebase/functions-samples/quickstarts/uppercase-firestore/README.md

 - Creates messages in Cloud Firestore using a simple HTTPS request which is handled by an HTTP function.
 Writing to Cloud Firestore is done using the Firebase Admin SDK.
-- When a message gets added in the Cloud Firestore, a function triggers and automatically makes these messages all uppercase.
+- When a message gets added in Cloud Firestore, a function triggers and automatically makes these messages all uppercase.

 ## Run locally with the Firebase Emulator suite